peterjmorgan/madge-the-reporter/README.md

 - `jira` - parse `madge_config.yaml` to create Jira Issues from Phylum Issues

 ## Workflow
 Alice astutely understands using Phylum instead of an SCA tool enables her to defend her organization's software product from the totality of software supply chain risk.
-Alice wants to report the Phylum Issues for her project to Bob, her developer co-worker so he can work on fixing the issues.
-The only issue is, Bob is used to using Jira as all the software development processes live in Jira.
+Alice wants to report the Phylum Issues for her project to Bob, her developer co-worker, so he can work on fixing the issues.
+The only issue is, Bob uses Jira for all software development processes.
 Madge can help here!

 1. Alice `analyzes` her software project with Phylum.
 1. Alice triages the resulting Phylum Issues, resulting in some *suppressed issues*